-Generally it is recommended to perform a restart of the Sync Source (here 8021GPS) with a Module Reset after performing all modifications.
+Generally it is recommended to perform a restart of the the Sync Source (here Module 8024GPS) with a Module Reset after performing all modifications.
+This ensures that the Module 8024GPS will be operated with the new and failsafe stored data.